-- backward_error (List) A list of error from the last X% of data. - units (str) The label for the unit of the estimate.
+- data (Dataframe or 4 array_like objects) Output Dataframe from forward_backward_convergence().
+Or given explicitly as forward, forward_error, backward, backward_error see plot_convergence. - units (str) The label for the unit of the estimate.
 Default: "kT" - ax (matplotlib.axes.Axes) Matplotlib axes object where the plot will be drawn on.
 If ax=None, a new axes will be generated.